Nelfinavir (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have liver disease, diabetes, autoimmune disorders (such as Graves disease, polymyositis, or a history of Guillain-Barré syndrome), or hemophilia.
+- Tell your doctor if you are pregnant or if you have liver disease, kidney disease, diabetes, hemophilia, or phenylketonuria.

 Possible Side Effects While Using This Medicine: